john-cd/rust_howto/bk/src/categories/compilers/faster_linking.md

 - [`lld`][lld-website]{{hi:lld}}⮳ on Windows and Linux, a linker developed by the LLVM{{hi:LLVM}} project;
 - [`zld`][zld-github]{{hi:zld}}⮳ on MacOS. [![zld-github][zld-github-badge]][zld-github]

-To speed up the linking phase you have to install the alternative linker on your machine and add this configuration file to the project:
+To speed up the linking phase you have to install the alternative linker on your machine and add this [configuration][p-configuration] file to the project:

 ```toml
 # .cargo/config.toml